iamkirankumaryadav/ETL/SAP Data Integration Workflow.md

 ## **SAP Data Integration Workflows**

 - A tool for **creating** and **managing** data integration workflows.
-- It provides a graphical interface for defining the steps involved in a data integration process, as well as for monitoring and managing the execution of these workflows.
+- It provides a graphical interface for defining a data integration process, for monitoring and managing the execution of these workflows.

 ### **Scalability**